ENHANCING QUALITY HEALTHCARE

-- Exercise autonomy in medical decision-making and provide a broad range of diagnostic and therapeutic services
+- Exercise autonomy in medical decision-making

 - Practice quality patient care, clinical teaching, patient education, research and leadership activities